nag9s/data-science/README.md

-The typical data science process consists of six steps through which you’ll iterate
+From Introducing Data Science , The typical data science process consists of six steps through which you’ll iterate

 ![](/assets/import.png)